Ali Husni: Failed transfer to Çaykur Rizespor

 Ali was announced by Turkish top flight club Caykur Rizespor ahead of the 2016/17 Super Lig Season.
-A few weeks after signing the contract, however, his deal was terminated due to personal reasons and disagreements over promises which were broken by the club.
+A few weeks after signing the contract, however, his deal was terminated for personal reasons and disagreements over promises which were broken by the club.
 After his contract was terminated, he returned to Al-Minaa.

 Al Arabi

 Ali signed for Kuwaiti side Al Arabi on a 6-month deal on January 26, 2017.
 This made him the first Iraqi to play in Kuwait since 1991.
 He made his debut on February 2, 2017 in an Emir cup match Vs Al-Salmiya as a first-half substitute, coming on the field in the 41st minute.
 He assisted the only goal scored by his team as the match ended 1-1.
-He made 15 league appearances over the coming months.
+He made 15 league appearances, scoring 4 goals as the team finished in 4th place.

 Return to Al Minaa

 Ali returned on August 20, 2017, having received his clearance to play hours before the match.
 Ali came on as a second half substitute in the second half of the Iraq FA Cup semifinals against Naft Al-Wasat, and he scored on the 68th minute.